sebastian-mutz/fsml/README.md

 #### Reading and Basic Statistics

-The example below loads data from a CSV file directly into a simple Fortran dataframe using *fsml_readcsv*.
+The example below loads data from a CSV file directly into a simple Fortran dataframe using *fsml_read_csv*.
 The file stores data for different variables in separate columns. *fsml_mean* and *fsml_var* calculate the mean and variance of a passed vector, respectively. *fsml_corr* computes the Pearson correlation coefficient from the vectors of column 1 and 2.

 ```fortran
 program fsml_statistics